lancewood1/cloud-native-course-errata/README.md

  drwxr-xr-x  17 sang  staff   544B Mar  6  2018 spring-cloud-services-labs/
  ```

-- If you have not set up ssh key (or somehow it is not working),
+- If you have not set up `ssh` key (or somehow it is not working),
-  use local "app-config" directory as your repository
+  use local `app-config` directory as your repository
-  as a temporary means
+  as a temporary means as shown below

    ```yml
    server: